It will be a great summer this year with KidsAct!

 Q: What does my child need to wear for the performance?

 Still have questions?
-Feel free to call Frannie, or email her at firstname.lastname@example.org.
+Feel free to call Patrick, or email him at email@example.com.
 See you in the park!